-Upon arriving at my funky little lime-green Shackteau out in Coral Bay, St. John after what had been sixteen hours of grueling car/plane/boat/taxi travel carrying with me a few guitars, a PA and enough clothes to last three months, I crawled out of my tired old Hyundai rental car My arms loaded with luggage and guitars I stumbled down the dark path and kicked open the weather-beaten white louvered door to the shack.
+Upon arriving at my funky little lime-green Shackteau in out in Coral Bay, St. John after what had been sixteen hours of grueling car/plane/boat/taxi travel carrying with me a few guitars, a PA and enough clothes to last three months, I crawled out of my tired old Hyundai rental car My arms loaded with luggage and guitars I stumbled down the dark path and kicked open the weather-beaten white louvered door to the shack.
 It was nearly midnight.
 I was exhausted.
 The delicious, old 'home again at last' feeling of relief and joy that I usually experience upon my arrival to my island retreat quickly dissolved when I turned on the light and saw what was standing there to greet me.

-There stood the Kelvinator.
+There stood “Kelvinator”.
 The ancient, stained, rusted apartment-sized refrigerator loomed like a miniature Stonehenge pintle, smack dab in the middle of the room.
 Its door precariously yawned open, revealing a worn out door gasket, presenting like the pale, flaccid lips of an old crone.
 Inside were two small glass shelves - one cracked and covered with the detritus of age and abandonment.
 A freezer box way larger than anyone could reasonably expect to reside within the belly of such a diminutive refrigerator dripped moisture.
 A short, crusty electrical cord trailed behind, like the naked tail of a tree rat.
+“Well, this is certainly a treat,” I muttered.
+“What in hell am I supposed to do with this?”
+I asked no one.

 “Forthwith I shall name thee 'Kelvin'” I decreed, guessing that perhaps I wasn't the first to have done so.
 Kelvin leaned forward significantly, as if in deference to my arrival.
 However, further investigation revealed that poor Kelvin's small feet - certainly way more tired than mine - had actually disappeared up through his rusted bottom plate, thus disallowing his door to remain shut.
 Not a desirable feature for a refrigerator.

 “Why are you here?”
 I mused to Kelvin.
-That I thought a refrigerator would be able to answer such an existential question is beyond me, but he actually transmitted a response: “I am here to be of service to you.
+That I thought a refrigerator would answer such an existential question is beyond me, but he actually transmitted a response: “I am here to be of service to you.
 And you are here to be of service to me.”
 It really had been an awfully long day of travel.

 I needed the floor space in my small room and I'd decided that Kelvin was a bit too tall for an ottoman or night table.
 He offered nowhere near enough room to be a useful dresser.
 It was evident that Kelvin's filthy little self would not be welcome anywhere inside the Shackteau, so I pushed and shoved and dragged him from the middle of my small room out onto the porch.
 “I don't know how you got here, or what I'm supposed to do with you, Kelvin, but I'm too tired to figure this out now.
 Goodnight!”, and I dragged my own self off to bed.